wp-plugins/wpcustom-category-image/README.txt

 Tested up to: 3.6 beta 3
 Stable tag: 1.0

-The WPCustom Category Image plugin allow users to upload their very own custom category (taxonomy) image to obtain a much more personalized look and feel.
+The WPCustom Category Image plugin allow users to upload their very own custom category image.

 == Description ==

 "Customization is a good thing."

-The WPCustom Category Image plugin allow users to upload their very own custom category (taxonomy) image to obtain a much more personalized look and feel.
+The **WPCustom Category Image** plugin allow users to upload their very own custom category (taxonomy) image to obtain a much more personalized look and feel.

 == Installation ==